 Critical benefits of Ripcord include a completely integrated program with a single contact for emergency services, travel assistance, and insurance claims; medical evacuation and rescue services from your point of injury or illness to your hospital of choice; comprehensive travel insurance for trip cancellation/interruption, primary medical expense coverage, and much more.
 Optional expanded insurance coverage is available and includes items such as security evacuation coverage in case of a natural disaster or other security events, waiver for pre-existing medical conditions exclusion, and a "Cancel for Any Reason" benefit.
-Ripcord is available to U.S. and non-U.S. residents.
+Ripcord is available to U.S. and non-U.S. residents.\

-For a price quote, or to purchase travel insurance, please visit: ripcordtravelprotection.com/ventbird; or click the Ripcord logo on our website (click Help and Trip Insurance); or call +1-415-481-0600.
+For a price quote, or to purchase travel insurance, please visit: https://ripcordtravelprotection.com/ventbird; or click the Ripcord logo on our website (click Help and Trip Insurance); or call +1-415-481-0600.
 Pricing is based on age, trip cost, trip length, and level of coverage.

-To be eligible for the pre-existing medical condition exclusion waiver and the optional Cancel for Any Reason (CFAR) upgrade, you must purchase your policy within 14 days of making your tour deposit.
+\To be eligible for the pre-existing medical condition exclusion waiver and the optional Cancel for Any Reason (CFAR) upgrade, you must purchase your policy within 14 days of making your tour deposit.
 The CFAR benefit provides reimbursement for 75% of covered costs, and increases the policy premium by approximately 50%.
 Policies may be purchased either for the full value of the tour fee at the time of deposit or in segments as individual tour payments are made (deposit, mid-payment, final balance, additional arrangements, etc.).
 The "pay as you go" approach reduces up-front expense and ensures that the amount paid toward your full policy premium is in proportion to the amount paid toward the full tour fee.
 If you choose to "pay as you go," you must cover each deposit or payment within 14 days in order to maintain the CFAR benefit.
+The primary medical expense benefit is available to U.S. residents only.
+For this reason, non-U.S. residents will pay an adjusted premium when purchasing a comprehensive policy, which includes all of the other benefits available to U.S. residents.
 Please refer to the policy for a full description of coverage.